HOK (firm): Early years

-By the mid-1960s, the firm was winning commissions across the United States and began to open additional offices, starting with San Francisco in 1966 for the design of a library at Stanford University and Dallas in 1968 for the master planning and design of Dallas/Fort Worth International Airport.
+By the mid-1960s, the firm began to open additional offices, starting with San Francisco in 1966 for the design of a library at Stanford University and Dallas in 1968 for the master planning and design of Dallas/Fort Worth International Airport.
 Also in 1968, HOK launched its interior design practice.
 That year, HOK expanded into Washington, D.C., after winning the commission to design the Smithsonian National Air and Space Museum.
 In 1973, HOK established a presence in New York by acquiring Kahn & Jacobs, designers of many New York City skyscrapers.
 By the 1970s, the firm was operating internationally and in 1975 the firm was named as architect of the $3.5 billion King Saud University in Riyadh, at the time the single largest building project in the world.
 In 1979, George Kassabaum was elected into the National Academy of Design as an Associate Academician.

 In 1983, HOK formed HOK Sport Venue Event, a subsidiary devoted entirely to designing sport stadiums, arenas, and convention centers, an architectural boom market at the time.
 In January 2009, the Board of HOK Group, Inc. and managers of HOK Sports Facilities, LLC transferred ownership of HOK Sport to leaders of that practice.
 The company became an independent firm, and rebranded itself as Populous.